MixinNetwork/mixin.network/docs/blog/2022/the-intro-of-mixin/README.md

 contributors: false
 ---

-# The introduction of Mixin Network
+# The Introduction of Mixin Network

-## Short brief
+## Short Brief
 Mixin is a free, lightning-fast, and decentralized network for transferring digital assets.
 It helps the existing distributed ledgers, such as BTC, ETH, and EOS, to obtain billions of TPS, sub-second confirmation, zero transfer costs, enhanced privacy, and unlimited scalability.
 ## Basic info
 * Start Date: October 2017